Teaching for Diversity

-The 2016 application period is open; applications for the 2016 award year will be accepted from January 1–March 31, 2016.
-Award notifications will be made no later than April 30, 2016.
+The 2016 application period is closed; applications for the 2017 award year will be accepted from January 1–March 31, 2017.
+Award notifications will be made no later than April 30, 2017.

 - Graduate of a Kripalu School of Yoga or Ayurveda training

 - Well-established relationship with the program host organization

 - Plans for long-term sustainability of the program in place

 - Experience/training specific to the population